alipay/tls13-sm-spec/src/draft-yang-tls-tls13-sm-suites-05.md

 ~~~~~~~~

 The SM2 signature algorithm requests an identifier value when generating or verifying
 a signature.
+In all uses except when a client of server needs to verify a peer's
+SM2 certificate in the Certificate message, an implementation of this document
-Implementations of this document MUST use the following ASCII string
+MUST use the following ASCII string value as the SM2 identifier when doing a
-value as the SM2 identifier when doing a TLSv1.3 key exchange:
+TLSv1.3 key exchange:

 ~~~~~~~~
    TLSv1.3+GM+Cipher+Suite
 ~~~~~~~~

-Except if either a client or a server needs to verify the peer's SM2 certificate
+If either a client or a server needs to verify the peer's SM2 certificate
-contained in the Certificate message, then the following ASCII string value SHOULD be
+contained in the Certificate message, then the following ASCII string value MUST be
 used as the SM2 identifier according to {{GMT.0009-2012}}:

 ~~~~~~~~